-A luxury Irish hotel has reopened its doors after undergoing an extensive restoration and expansion – and it looks magnificent.
+A luxury Irish hotel reopened its doors in 2017, after undergoing an extensive restoration and expansion – and it looks magnificent.

 Adare Manor is owned by businessman JP McManus, who has spent almost two years on the renovation.